tmllab/2024_CVPR_TransNTL/README.md

 # TransNTL
-Pytorch implementation of CVPR 2024 Highlight paper "Your Transferability Barrier is Fragile: Free-Lunch for Transferring the Non-Transferable Learning."
+This repository contains a Pytorch implementation of CVPR 2024 Highlight paper "Your Transferability Barrier is Fragile: Free-Lunch for Transferring the Non-Transferable Learning." (still under updating...)

 ## Usage